1How to chose your surgeons?

 Yes, you should not drink or eat for a minimum of 12 hours prior to blood tests.

-10Must I refrain from smoking after the surgery?
+9Should I stop smoking prior to the surgery?

 11Should I do lymphatic drainage sessions after my surgery?

 Yes, it is recommended to start lymphatic drainage sessions one week after the surgery.
 Generally speaking, 3 sessions per week for a period of 3 to 4 weeks are enough.